 By the end of this training, participants will be able to:

-This instructor-led, live training in Nantes (online or onsite) is aimed at beginner-level to intermediate-level developers who wish to install and use ROCm on Windows to program AMD GPUs and exploit their parallelism.
+This instructor-led live training in Nantes (online or onsite) is designed for beginner to intermediate developers who wish to install and use ROCm on Windows to program AMD GPUs and exploit their parallelism.

 By the end of this training, participants will be able to: